openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 Docker, etc.), the user can gracefully back out of the update and leave the older (but working) software package in place.

-It's the easiest, quickest, and most effective fix, for resolving problems with OMV and the underlying Debian Operating System.
+It's the easiest, quickest, and most effective fix, for resolving problems with |omv| and the underlying Debian Operating System.

 **The practical issues of maintaining boot drive clones – when to update and rotate?**